tludlow/Stock-Management-Backend/README.md

 1. installs [Homebrew](https://brew.sh) - a package manager for macOS
 2. installs [MySQL](https://www.mysql.com) - the database server we're going to use
 3. creates the database `group23db`, sets environmental variables with the database configuration (database, username, password, host), creates the required tables & installs the requirements.

-Once executed, you're going to need to reload your shell instance in order for the updates to be implemented:
-&nbsp;&nbsp;&nbsp;&nbsp; `source ~/.zshenv`

 You should now be able to run:
 &nbsp;&nbsp;&nbsp;&nbsp; `python3 manage.py runserver`